10 Kitchen design mistakes to avoid

 How to avoid it:

-Plan outlet locations for appliances, islands, charging stations, and hidden power solutions early in the design process.
+Plan outlets early for appliances, islands, charging areas, and hidden power needs

 10. Skipping Professional Kitchen Design Help Relying solely on inspiration images or DIY planning often results in costly mistakes.